-In one of the simplest examples, precipitation in the Betts and Miller (1986) scheme can be written, vertically integrating the expression for the moisture sink, as integrating the expression for the moisture sink, as where w is the column water vapor, i.e., the vertically integrated specific humidity, w_c is a threshold value at which precipitation is assumed to begin, and \mathcal{H} is the Heaviside function.
+In one of the simplest examples, precipitation in the Betts and Miller (1986) scheme can be written, vertically integrating the expression for the moisture sink, as where w is the column water vapor (i.e., the vertically integrated specific humidity), w_c is a threshold value at which precipitation is assumed to begin, and \mathcal{H} is the Heaviside function.
 The threshold w_c depends on the temperature through the convecting layer in a manner that is effectively parameterized as a given fraction of the saturation value, here vertically integrating over the pressure dependence.
-The precipitation is assumed to increase linearly, with a slope given by the assumed convective timescale, τ_c , say 2 hours.
-This example illustrates that the properties of the onset of convection with increasing moisture involve substantial assumptions (in this case including the time scale, the linear increase, and subsaturation value) that have not been well tested against observations, despite prior attempts to constrain QE (Xu and Randall 1998; Xu and Emanuel 1989).
+The precipitation is assumed to increase linearly, with a slope given by the assumed convective time scale τ_c , say 2 h.
+This example illustrates that the properties of the onset of convection with increasing moisture involve substantial assumptions (in this case including the time scale, the linear increase, and the subsaturation value) that have not been well tested against observations, despite prior attempts to constrain QE (Xu and Randall 1998; Xu and Emanuel 1989).

-$$P = \mathcal{H}(w - w_c(T)) \left(w - w_c(T)\right) / \tau_c, \tag{1}$$
+$$P = \mathcal{H}[w - w_c(T)][w - w_c(T)]/\tau_c, \qquad (1)$$